pixelastic/pathfinder-society/README.md

 Run `yarn run regenerate` to update the data with the latest information extracted from the Wiki and Paizo website.
 This might take some time as it's making a bunch of HTTP requests.
+Subsequent calls use a local cache on disk.

 ## Automation